Why study on Foundation Programme?

 Too far away to attend?

 If travel, time, or another reason prevents you from attending the study classes you may apply to join the Correspondence Study Programme.
-Students on the Correspondence Study Programme receive recordings of the classes in MP3 (available for download from the internet) or MP3 CD format.
-For more information on this Programme please contact us.
+Students on the Correspondence Study Programme receive recordings of the classes in MP3 (available for download from the internet) For more information on this Programme please contact us.

 Interested in joining?